tigrisdata-archive/tigris-starter-ts/README.md

 ### Check the balances and stock

-Now go ahead and confirm that both John's balance and the Avocado stock is up-to-date.
+Now go ahead and confirm that data has been persisted in DB

 ```shell
 curl http://localhost:8080/users/1